markesherriff/Operating-Systems/README.md

 # Unix Shell Scripts with Vi
-These files include my most advanced work in Unix Shell.
+These files include my best work in Unix Shell.
 Written during my second semester of Humber College in a course named Operating Systems.